-As the designer behind the logo, packaging and advertising campaigns for brands such as Marc Jacobs and Céline, New York based graphic designer Peter Miles is widely recognised as one of the most prominent art directors within the fashion industry.
+As the designer behind the logo, packaging and advertising campaigns for brands such as Marc Jacobs and Celine, New York-based graphic designer Peter Miles is widely recognised as one of the most prominent art directors within the fashion industry.
 Along with boasting a long-standing creative partnership with fashion photographer Juergen Teller , Miles' signature artistic style — typified by pared back compositions and wide spaced fonts — have also been seen in advertising campaigns for Philips de Pury, film productions by Sofia Coppola and in layouts for magazines such as Wallpaper* and The Journal.

-The designer has also collaborated with Opening Ceremony on limited edition product ranges and in 2012 was appointed as artistic director of Proenza Schouler , helping to successfully re-design the brands logo, packaging and website layout.
+The designer has also collaborated with Opening Ceremony on limited edition product ranges and in 2012 was appointed artistic director of Proenza Schouler , helping to successfully re-design the brands logo, packaging and website layout.

-Miles began his creative partnership with Juergen Teller through Fuel, helping to design layouts for the books such as ‘Go Sees’, ‘Tracht’ and ‘More’.
-In 2004 Miles left Fuel in order to pursue a solo career in New York.
+Miles began his creative partnership with Juergen Teller through Fuel, helping to design layouts for books including Go Sees, Tracht and More.
+In 2004, Miles left Fuel in order to pursue a solo career in New York.
 The designer has since established his own publishing company Steidl-Miles, a sub-division within German publishing group Steidl and has released over twenty books in collaboration with Juergen Teller.